 “I go swimming in that spot all the time,” Kaymar protested, the idea of having a heart problem sinking in.
 “The cold water has never bothered me before.”

 “Yes, at your own speed, not headfirst to a depth of thirty feet.
 I’ve seen you wallowing around down there like a baby whale.
-There’s been snow up in the mountains too this summer, and a melt since, so the water is probably a lot colder than it was in the middle of summer.
+There’s been snow up in the mountains too this summer, and a melt since, so the water is probably a lot colder than it was in the middle of the season.
 Add to that the shock of Katrin being in such danger and I’d bet every pennig I have you dove from quite a height.
 All this adds up, young man.”
 The doctor put his stethoscope aside.

 “Now, off to bed with you.
 Do not get up until I give you leave, except for the privy or if the house catches fire.”